jibinge0rge/AIDescriptor/README.md

 ## Notes

 - The script uses the `prompt` file in the same directory as the template
-- **API Usage**: The script first tries to use Cursor's chat completions endpoint (if available), and falls back to the Agent API if needed
+- **API Usage**: The script uses OpenAI's Chat Completions API
-- **Rate limiting**: A 2 second delay is added between API calls to avoid rate limits
+- **Rate limiting**: A 1 second delay is added between API calls to avoid rate limits
-- **Agent API**: If using the Agent API, the script will poll for completion (up to 5 minutes per request)
+- **Cost**: API usage will incur costs based on OpenAI's pricing. `gpt-4o-mini` is the most cost-effective option.
-- **Repository**: The repository is **required** for the Agent API.
-Set it in `.env` as `CURSOR_REPOSITORY` or pass it with the `-r` flag.
-The repository should be a GitHub URL that the API can access.
+- **Model selection**: Use `-m` flag to choose a different model.
+More capable models cost more but may produce better results.